venkatb4u/All-About-Backbone/README.md

 # All-About-Backbone
-A simple MVC Web App -- a ready-to-use boilerplate -- shows all of the Backbone features
+A simple MVC Web App -- a ready-to-use boilerplate -- showing the key features of Backbone